abao1999/DynamicDPI/README.md

 # DynamicDPI
-Dynamic Imaging with Uncertainty Quantification.
-Reconstructing video of quickly evolving sources, using Deep Probabilistic Imaging (DPI) in message passing on a probabilstic graphical model of the hidden images.
+Reconstructing video of quickly evolving sources, with uncertainty quantification, using Deep Probabilistic Imaging (DPI) in a message passing protocol on a probabilstic graphical model of the hidden images.
+Case studies include VLBI and Dynamic MRI.

 ## Run Examples
 TODO